-5.1.8 In June 2019 the Government gave a commitment that by 2050 the UK would achieve net zero carbon emissions.
-This target was enshrined in law through an amendment to the Climate Change Act 2008.
+5.1.10 In June 2019 the Government gave a commitment that by 2050 the UK would achieve net zero carbon emissions.
+This target was enshrined in law through an amendment to the Climate Change Act 2008. '

 In July 2019 Peterborough City Council declared a climate emergency.
 This commits the Council to achieving 100% clean energy across its buildings and services by 2030 and ensuring that all strategic decisions, budgets, and approaches to planning decisions are in line with a shift to zero carbon by 2030.
 Some of the changes this will bring will include more applications for photovoltaic panels on roofs, heat pumps and micro energy generation.
-The Neighbourhood Plan recognises the need for increased carbon-free energy generation to address climate change and move to a carbon zero future.
-However, it is also important that equipment such as solar panels are located and designed to be sympathetic to the Werrington Conservation Area, its Listed Buildings, and the character of the area.
+LP31 lists the principles which will be considered more favourably when development proposals are assessed: low energy, reducing demand, resource efficiency, energy, production, carbon off-setting.